This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I tend to do this step standing in the doorway.
 It’s important to not breathe the steam in from this step so work in a ventilated space.
 Work next to an open window, door, or better yet, on a table outside.

-Pour the lye crystals into the water and stir it with your spatula.
+Pour the lye crystals into the water and stir with your spatula.
 It gets hot during this step and a lot of steam will come rolling off the surface.
 When you’re sure the lye is dissolved, set the jug into some water you’ve run into the sink or a basin.
-The cool water will help the lye-water to cool down.
+The cool water will help the lye solution to cool down.

 Step 3: Melt the solid oils

 Put the pan on the hob and turn it on to the lowest setting.
 Rinse the spatula off and use it to stir and break up the solid oils — this will help it to melt quicker.
 You can use the spatula for both your lye solution and oils, just rinse it each time you move from one to the other.

 Step 4: Add the liquid oils

 Take the pan off the heat when the solid oils are nearly melted and there are just a few floaters.
 Stir it a minute or so to allow these last pieces to melt.
 Next, pour the liquid oils into the pan and make sure to scrape the bowl out well.
 Castor oil is thick and sticky and needs help getting into the pan.
 Stir the oils together and take their temperature.
 For years I used a digital thermometer but I now use a Temperature Gun.
 It’s so much quicker and easier.

 Step 5: Mix the lye solution and oils